On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 where $k$ is the iteration number, $GC^{(1)}\equiv GC$ and

-where $\psi^{*}$ denotes $\psi^n$ in the first iteration, or the values resultant from application of the upwind scheme with the antidiffusive flux in subsequent iterations.
-The MPDATA scheme inherits the key properties of upwind in terms of positive-definiteness, conservativeness and stability, while reducing the effect of numerical diffusion.
-Given the context of conservation of particle concentration, in all presented numerical formul\ae~below, it is assumed that the transported signal is positive, the references provided include formulation of the algorithm for variable sign signals.
+where $\psi^{*}$ denotes $\psi^n$ in the first iteration, or the values resulting from the application of the upwind scheme with the antidiffusive flux in subsequent iterations.
+The MPDATA scheme inherits the key properties of upwind in terms of positive-definiteness, conservativeness and stability while reducing the effect of numerical diffusion.
+In all presented formul\ae~below, it is assumed that $\psi$ is positive (as in the case of particle number density).
+The references provided include formulation of the algorithm for variable-sign fields (e.g., momentum advection).

-Figure~\ref{fig:mpdatas} compares a set of example simulations performed with the same set-up as in Figure~\ref{fig:upwind_a}.
-The~analytical results obtained with upwind are supplemented with results obtained using MPDATA scheme with two and three iterations.
-Employment of the MPDATA iteration corrects both the signal peak amplitude and its width, as well as the position of the maximum.
+In Figure~\ref{fig:mpdatas}, the~analytical results obtained with upwind and presented in Figure~\ref{fig:upwind_a} are supplemented with results obtained using the MPDATA scheme with two and three iterations.
+Employment of MPDATA corrects (with respect to analytical solution) both the peak amplitude and the spectrum width, as well as the position of the maximum.
 It is visible that the effect of the third iteration is less pronounced than that of the second one.
-Overall, while the MPDATA solutions are superior to upwind, the drop in amplitude and broadening of the resultant spectrum still visibly differs from the discretized analytical solution.
+Overall, while the MPDATA solutions are superior to upwind, the drop in amplitude and broadening of the resultant spectrum still visibly differs from the discretised analytical solution.